 Thursday, October 24

-Georgetown University Global Irish Studies presents:
+Georgetown University Global Irish Studies presented:

 “‘We can’t do without Ulster, and she’ll find out the same about us some day!’: An All-Island View of Irish Women’s Partition Fiction.”